asenetcky/strata/README.md

 at run time, and are available for use inside of users’ code if they desire.

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:
+Here is a standard example using strata:

 ``` r
 library(strata)